 The highest award Michelin gives a restaurant is Three Stars; IVC’s DC/Metro Maryland Region has given three of its stars to Joseph’s House, an end-of-life home for the homeless in Washington.

 Founded in 1990 by Dr. David Hilfiker, Joseph’s House was a personal project to bring a true family to those dying of AIDS who were otherwise left on the streets in their final months and days.
-Hilfiker moved his family into as impressive and sturdy corner house in the Adams Morgan area and gradually invited the most needy to share their lives.
+Hilfiker moved his family into an impressive and sturdy corner house in the Adams Morgan area and gradually invited the neediest to share their lives.

 Patty Wudel sees many volunteers – some of them full-timers and most of them younger than the IVC veterans – come to her community of love and service.
 But the IVC workers form a special place in this unique home.
 “Every new resident and every new worker changes us and changes themselves,” she says.
 “Some of our residents, for example, come right off the streets with a medical referral for hospice care.
 Others have had tragedy befall their own families.
 But they all desperately need the love and kindness we try to give.
 The maturity and experience of IVC workers cannot be matched otherwise,” Patty adds.